[Fukushima] Take a trip back in time. On a nice day, head to Fukushima Minkaen!

 There are many other points of interest besides the building!

-can also learn about these folk customs.
+can learn about these kinds of folk customs as well.

 Don't miss out on seasonal events and special events!